reactorlabs/rir/documentation/debugging.md

         Detailed    print very detailed information in rir objects, useful for debugging or explaining unexpected semantic differences
         PrettyGraph print in HTML which can be loaded with `tools/rirPrettyGraph` in the same location to display an interactive graph

-    PIR_PRINT_INTERNED_RIR_OBJECTS=
+    PIR_GRAPH_PRINT_RIR_OBJECTS=
-        <0|1|path>  if set, folder to print pretty graphs of RIR objects which get interned.
+        <0|1|path>  if set, folder to print pretty graphs of RIR objects which get compiled or interned.
 If set to 1, prints HTML to stdout.
 If set to 0 or unset (default), won't print.
-                    Interning doesn't occur in normal RIR execution, it will get triggered if RIR_SERIALIZE_CHAOS, PIR_DEBUG_SERIALIZE_LLVM, PIR_CLIENT_ADDR, or PIR_SERVER_ADDR is set.

-    PIR_PRINT_INTERNED_RIR_OBJECTS_FREQUENCY=
+    PIR_GRAPH_PRINT_RIR_OBJECTS_FREQUENCY=
-        n           print pretty graphs of RIR objects which get interned every n-th time, defaults to 10.
+        n           print pretty graphs of every nth RIR object which gets compiled or interned.
+Defaults to 10.
 Otherwise we print a lot more RIR objects than are necessary.

     PIR_LOG_INTERNING=
         1           log every new intern, reused intern, unintern, and other intern related events.